 The clinic had the right equipment and medical devices to meet the needs of patients.
 The equipment was maintained in a timely manner.

 The clinical records were well organised and easy to understand.
 They were clear, accurate and legible.
-However, to improve the standard of records further we felt that an entry from the person who chaperoned the patient would be beneficial.
 An electronic record system was used at the clinic and the records management system allowed for authorised staff to view records.